section-engineering-education/engineering-education/articles/binary-tree-data-structure-python/index.md

 - Pointer to Left Child
 - Pointer to Right Child

-There are some key terminologies that are to be known related to a binary tree.
+Below are some key terminologies related to a binary tree.

 - **Node** -- The most elementary unit of a binary tree.
 - **Root** -- The root of a binary is the topmost element.
 There is only one root in a binary tree.
 - **Leaf** -- The leaves of a binary tree are the nodes which have no children.
 - **Level** -- The level is the generation of the respective node.
 The root has level 0, the children of the root node is at level 1, the grand-children of the root node is at level 2 and so on.
-- **Parent** -- The parent of a node is the node that is one level upward to the node.
+- **Parent** -- The parent of a node is the node that is one level upward of the node.
-- **Child** -- The children of a node are the nodes that are one level downward to the node.
+- **Child** -- The children of a node are the nodes that are one level downward of the node.

 ### Applications of Binary Trees
 - A binary tree is a hierarchical data structure.
-A file system is organized in the form of a tree.
+A file system that is organized in the form of a tree.

 - Trees can be used for efficient searching, when the elements are organized with some order.

-- The HTML/XML [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) is organized in the form of a tree.
+- The HTML/XML [Document Object Model](/engineering-education/document-object-model/) is organized in the form of a tree.

 - Abstract Syntax Trees and Parse Trees are constructed by a compiler as a part of compilation.

-- Trees are used to efficiently index databases.
+- Trees are also used to efficiently index databases.

 ### Implementing a Binary Tree
 #### Initialize a Node Class

 Let us first define the Node class.